dokku/dokku/README.md

 ## TLS support

 Dokku provides easy TLS support from the box.
+This can be done app-by-app or for all subdomains at once.

-To enable TLS connection to your application, copy the `.crt` and `.key` files into the `/home/dokku/:app/ssl` folder (notice, file names should be `server.crt` and `server.key`, respectively).
+* To enable TLS connection to to one of your applications, copy the `.crt` and `.key` files into the applications `/home/dokku/:app/ssl` folder (notice, file names should be `server.crt` and `server.key`, respectively).

+* To enable TLS connections for all your applications at once you will need a wildcard ssl certificate.
+To enable ssl across the server copy the `.crt` and `.key` files into the  `/home/dokku/ssl` folder (notice, file names should be `server.crt` and `server.key`, respectively).

 Redeployment of the application will be needed to apply TLS configuration.
 Once it is redeployed, the application will be accessible by `https://` (redirection from `http://` is applied as well).

 ## Upgrading